maryamsh62/Python-Tableau-Portfolio-Project---London-Bike-Rides/README.md

 It includes variables such as `temperature`, `wind speed`, `humidity`, `weather conditions`, and whether the day is a working day or holiday.

-This structure makes it ideal for exploring how time of day and weather affect bike usage patterns.
+This structure makes it ideal for exploring how the time of day and weather affect bike usage patterns.

 ---